SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The final option to get over to Sausalito from San Francisco is by using a rideshare service.
 Since Sausalito is in another county, it's expensive to get here using a regular taxi or cab (additional fees apply for these taxis to drive between counties), but Uber and Lyft will charge you their standard rate.

-The ride only takes about 20 to 25 minutes during regular traffic.
+The ride only takes about 20 to 25 minutes with regular traffic.

 Tips to travel from San Francisco to Sausalito Pin